iterative/dvc.org/content/blog/2022-05-06-end-to-end-computer-vision-api-part-3-remote-exp-ci-cd.md

 ### Leveraging Cloud Resources with CI/CD and CML

-If you ever wondered if there's an easy way to quickly and easily:
+If you use the [CML library](https://cml.dev/) in combination with CI/CD tools like GitHub Actions or GitLab CI/CD, you can quickly and easily:

 1. provision a powerful virtual machine (VM) in the cloud as training Computer Vision (CV) models often requires powerful GPUs rarely available on local